ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 SELECT
    COUNT(Sale_ID) AS total_sales_transactions
 FROM sales
--- There are 829262 sale transactions done by maxico sales toys
+-- There are 829262 sale transactions done by Mexico sales toys
 ```

 2. Find how many Sales Units per products have been made and higlight the first fifth products